The Ol’ 90-Day Costa Rica to Nicaragua Border Run

 You’re done.
 Drive away or get a bus, shuttle, taxi, or however you got there.

 You just had one hell of a long stressful day.
-Grab some food in Liberia and get back to your happy place asap.
+Grab some comfort food in Liberia and get back to your happy place asap.
 On return arrival open a bottle of wine or your favorite beverage and proceed to drink until the stress fades away and/or you pass out.

 Repeat the process within 90 days.